solsson/istio-access-control/README.md

  * [Create a realm](https://www.keycloak.org/docs/latest/getting_started/index.html#creating-a-realm-and-user) named `demo`.
  * Under the `Login` tab `Require SSL` select `none` to allow plain http.
- * Under ? disable password change on first login.
  * Create two [users](https://www.keycloak.org/docs/latest/getting_started/index.html#_create-new-user) `test1` and `test2` and use the `Credentials` tab to set their passwords to `test` with `Temporary` set to `OFF`.
  * Create an [OpenID Connect](https://www.keycloak.org/docs/latest/server_admin/index.html#oidc-clients) "client" named `myapp` in your demo realm.
    - Any "Root URL" is fine for this example
  * In the client make sure "Acces Type" is `public`.
-We want to make sure this demo setup is as insecure as possible 🙂.
+We want this demo setup is as insecure as possible 🙂.

 ## Authenticate